bleroy/minecraft.client/README.md

 Entities will be an easy contribution once I've started creating the basic infrastructure.

+### Tests

+This is an easy to medium contribution.

+There are lots of blocks that need testing of their serialization and deserialization logic.
+We also need tests for infrastructure pieces such as `JavaWorld`.
+Finally, we'll ultimately need functional tests.

 ### Commands

 This is a medium difficulty contribution.